Hair loss: Surgery

 Hair transplantation is usually carried out under local anesthetic.
 A surgeon will move healthy hair from the back and sides of the head to areas of thinning.
 The procedure can take between four and eight hours, and additional sessions can be carried out to make hair even thicker.
 Transplanted hair falls out within a few weeks, but regrows permanently within months.
-Hair transplants, takes tiny plugs of skin, each which contains a few hairs, and implants the plugs into bald sections.
-The plugs are generally taken from the back or sides of the scalp.
-Several transplant sessions may be necessary.